2020–21 North American winter: Super Bowl Sunday nor'easter

 Another nor'easter began taking shape late on February 6 in the form of a low pressure system off the coast of South Carolina.
 Ahead of the storm, winter storm warnings were issued from Georgia to Massachusetts.
 Snow broke out in interior portions of the Carolinas and Virginia; Saluda, North Carolina and Wise, Virginia picked up 6.3 and 8 inches respectively.
 Then the storm's effects moved up into the I-95 corridor, where totals exceeding 6 inches were widespread.
 9.1 inches was reported near Westwood, New Jersey, 6.5 inches at JFK International Airport, 8 and 7.4 inches at North Haven and Bridgeport Airport in Connecticut, 14 inches at Pascoag, Rhode Island and 12 inches in Norfolk, Massachusetts.
 Afterwards, the storm affected Atlantic Canada, where up to 50 cm of snow fell in Halifax.
-As a result, across the entire region, public transportation was shutdown, government offices and schools were closed, postal services were delayed and the regular ferry crossing service in the Cabot Channel was suspended.
+As a result, across the entire region, public transportation was shut down, government offices and schools were closed, postal services were delayed and the regular ferry crossing service in the Cabot Channel was suspended.